saucelabs/sauce-school/tools/site/codelabs/Module1_SeleniumJS.md

 #### NOTE

-If you download this project, you should open the directory (1.05) in your terminal and run npm install before trying to write any tests.
+If you download this project, you should open the directory (1.05) in your terminal and run `npm install` before trying to write any tests.

 --

 #### Cheat Sheet

-If you would like to configure each driver without npm, use the **[Cheat Sheet](https://docs.google.com/document/d/1tQn9JSZ2I6wlNM13LtQ5hh5GN-aSMrvgInBk5LxiELI/edit?usp=sharing)**.
+If you would like to configure each driver without `npm`, use the **[Cheat Sheet](https://docs.google.com/document/d/1tQn9JSZ2I6wlNM13LtQ5hh5GN-aSMrvgInBk5LxiELI/edit?usp=sharing)**.
 <!-- ![Cheat-sheet 1.05](assets/1.05_Driver_Configuration_Cheat_Sheet.pdf) -->
 <!-- ------------------------ -->